 \subsection{Outline of the paper}

-The proof of our main result, Thm.~\ref{t:markov_classification}, is based on the link between the dynamics of skew products over one- and two-sided Markov shifts and the corresponding random dynamics on the interval.
+The proof of our main result, Theorem~\ref{t:random}, is based on the link between the dynamics of skew products over one- and two-sided Markov shifts and the corresponding random dynamics on the interval.

-In Sec.~\ref{s:markov_def} and Sec.~\ref{s:one-sided} we recall some standard definitions, introduce the geometrical structures we need later, and state our main result for skew products, Thm.~\ref{t:markov_classification}.
-In Sec.~\ref{s:random_markov} we define random dynamics associated with step skew products.
-At the end of this section, we state the second main result of the paper, Thm.~\ref{t:random}.
+In Sections~\ref{s:markov_def} and~\ref{s:one-sided} we recall some standard definitions, introduce the geometrical structures we need later, and state our main result for skew products, Theorem~\ref{t:markov_classification}.
+In Section~\ref{s:random_markov} we define random dynamics associated with step skew products.
+At the end of this section, we state the main result of the paper, Theorem~\ref{t:random}.
 This theorem describes the stationary measures of such random dynamics.
 In these two sections, an experienced reader can skip everything but the statements of the theorems.